tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/访问控制与权限管理/ACL 访问控制实践_intl.md

 ### Standard ACL description
 COS supports a range of predefined authorizations, called standard ACLs.
 The following table lists the meaning of each standard ACL.
 > **Notes:**
-> Since the primary account always has the FULL_CONTROL permission, this is not specifically explained in the table below.
+> Since the primary account always has the FULL_CONTROL permission, no other explanations will be described below.

 | Standard ACL | Meaning |
 | ----------------- | --------------------------------------- |